data to specify the data that you want to display on the table.

 </BootstrapTable>

-If a function given, will pass row and rowIndex as arguments and should return a string for the presenting class. for examples:
+row and rowIndex as arguments and should return a string for the presenting class. for examples:

 trClassFormat(row, rowIndex) {